 But can Canadians avoid the pitfalls of food-truck mania?

 Jay Cho of Comafood truck in Vancouver says he got his inspiration to launch his Korean-Mexican-American food-truck business this spring from his years of working in Los Angeles, ground zero of the food-truck trend.
 Like many independent truck operators, Mr. Cho always wanted to open his own restaurant, but didn’t have the money for a bricks-and-mortar establishment.

-“The leasing, buying up the space, [the cost] was ridiculously high for me to start off,” he says.
+“The leasing, buying up the space,

 But after seeing the phenomenal success of L.A’s Kogi BBQ-To-Go, the Korean taco truck credited for starting the trend, Mr. Cho realized he, too, could roll out his kimchi quesadillas and Korean barbecue burritos.
 Since launching his truck about two months ago, business has been brisk in a city that, like most others in Canada, has been devoid of street-food options beyond hot dogs and fries.

 “It’s been very busy,” Mr. Cho says.
 “I guess I’ve been doing it right.”

 Strict municipal regulations have been blamed for limiting street foods.
 But as late adopters of the trend, Canadian cities, truck operators and diners may be able to learn from the American experience.

 Jason Kessler, an L.A. writer for Bon Appétit magazine, says the food-truck craze veered downhill almost as soon as it began.
 In an essay last month, titled “I’m Sick of Food Trucks,” he lamented that the independent, grass-roots phenomenon has morphed into a cash grab.